openvnf/kube-vxlan-controller/README.md

 #### id

-Defines network identified (VNI in case of VXLAN), mandatory, no default value.
+Defines network identified (VNI in case of VXLAN).
+Mandatory, no default value.
-In case of VXLAN should be set to a numberic value.
+Usually should be specified in the configmap.
+Specify it in a pod annotation if you know what you do only.

 #### name